Education in Zimbabwe: 1980s and 1990s

 UNICEF claims that the country's education system was once the most developed on the continent, although the system continues to suffer from a contemporary decline in public funding linked to hyperinflation and economic mismanagement.
 A decrease in GDP by 40% from 2000-2008 marked a period of economic downturn in the first decade of the twenty-first century.
 Social expenditures on health and education also decreased by more than half.

 By the end of 2008, most schools and hospitals were shut down due to thousands of teachers leaving the profession, an economic crisis, an increase in HIV and AIDS, and an outbreak of cholera in 2008 leading to a national epidemic.
 UNICEF asserted that 94 percent of rural schools, serving the majority of the population, closed in 2009.
 During this period of time UNICEF also claimed that attendance rates plummeted from over 80% to 20%.
 The economy regained momentum after 2009 once the Government of National Unity was formed.
 This is an inclusionary government developed to resolve national challenges.
 The Government of National Unity suspended the Zimbabwe currency to implement full dollarization, reducing hyperinflation and increasing social expenditures.

 Zimbabwe's focus on expanding education opportunities for the past 25 years has led to national accomplishments including achieving a literacy rate comparable to other Africa countries at 51% from ages 15 to 24.
 As of 2014, 3,120,000 students were enrolled in primary and secondary education and 76% of these students were enrolled in primary education.

+As of early 2020s, the education system has been reported to be grossly underfunded.